The Leonid meteor shower is still active. How to watch the show

 Say what you will about the perils of 2020.
-It's been a dazzling year for skywatchers, with bright comets and plentiful meteor showers that continue through November with the appearance of the annual Leonids, lasting through the end of the month.
+It's been a dazzling year for skywatchers, with bright comets and plentiful meteor showers that continue this month with the appearance of the annual Leonids, lasting through the end of November.

 The Leonids can be traced back to the comet 55P/Tempel-Tuttle and they've put on some real shows over the centuries in the form of intense meteor storms that produce hundreds of visible meteors per hour.